|Conventional short name:|

 Flags and symbols

 The Soviet Republic modeled its flag on those of other communist states across Europe.
-It featured the hammer and sickle of the Bolsheviks plus the initials of the country in Russian and Tatar (TSR for inscrition in Russian, TSC for inscription in Crimean Tatar - Tavrida Sovet Cumhuriyeti).
+It featured the hammer and sickle of the Russian Revolution plus the initials of the country in Russian and Tatar (TSR for inscrition in Russian, TSC for inscription in Crimean Tatar - Tavrida Sovet Cumhuriyeti).

 The Snorist flag of Crimea was designed during the rule of the first Snorist leader, who emphasized the country's Russians, to the exclusion of other groups.
-It is in the pan-Slavic colors with a wide white stripe in the center.
+It is in the pan-Slavic colors with a griffin and cross in the center.

-The red and blue in the tricolor are simply taken from the Snorist flag.
+On the national flag, the octogram is placed on a tricolor of blue, green and red.
+The blue and red are simply taken from the Snorist flag.
 The green represents diversity and prosperity.
 The tricolor alone is used as a civil ensign at sea and sees some informal use on land as well.